 Under Officer Michael Horrocks

-UO Horrocks aims to create an enjoyable yet disciplined unit environment in which cadets will learn new skills, grow their confidence, and take advantage of the many opportunities the NZCF has to offer.
-He aspires to one day work in the aviation industry or join the NZDF.
+UO Horrocks is currently a training officer in the unit and aims to create an enjoyable yet disciplined unit environment in which cadets will learn new skills, grow their confidence, and take advantage of the many opportunities the NZCF has to offer.